TheFuturesFund/rails-form-example/README.md

 Next, let's look at the gender and grade inputs.
 Right now those are text fields as well which is not fun since there's no way of knowing what you should type there.
-We can choose to do something radio buttons or a dropdown here.
+We can choose to do radio buttons or a dropdown here.
 I'm going to go with radio buttons for the genders, and a dropdown for grades.

 ```erb